bnediction/scbolt/README.md

 ### Setup prerequisites

-1. Verify that *Make* command-line tool is already installed.
+1. Verify that *GNU Make* (version >= 4.3) command-line tool is already installed.
 If not, please use:
 ```sh
 apt-get install build-essential
 ```